Mokume Care

 DIY Maintenance for Wood-Grain Metal Rings

-There is very little to do to care for a matte and etched finish mokume ring.
-Upon arrival, your ring has a bead-blasted finish, similar to sandblasting, which is only created with glass beads.
-This leaves a slightly pockmarked finish that absorbs the light and thus gives it a matte appearance.
+There is very little to do to care for a matte-and-etched mokume ring.
+Upon arrival, your ring has a bead-blasted finish, similar to sandblasting, created only with glass beads.
+This leaves a slightly pockmarked finish that absorbs light, giving it a matte appearance.

 Any finish on precious metals is superficial, i.e., a superfine texture on the surface of the metal.
-As this surface is rubbed or pressed upon by other materials (like pots and pans, door handles, purse handles, steering wheels, etc.), the surface will slowly take on a "worn" appearance; the pockmarks will smooth out.
+As this surface is rubbed or pressed by other materials (like pots and pans, door handles, purse handles, steering wheels, etc.), it will slowly take on a "worn" appearance; the pockmarks will smooth out.

-We do everything possible to work harden the surface, to create the longest lasting finish possible, however, precious metal is no competition to repeated contact with normal daily activities.
+We do everything possible to work-harden the surface to create the longest-lasting finish possible; however, precious metal is no match for repeated contact with everyday activities.

 While you might not be able to bead-blast your ring at home, you can bring back the matte, light-absorbing finish with a simple technique that does not remove any metal.
-If you have a simple mokume band without stones or any other features, a nice way to refresh the surface is to take a small square of Scotch-Brite (the green scouring pad available at the grocery, drug or hardware store), soften it up in water and soap, and run it gently around the ring.
+If you have a simple mokume band without stones or any other features, a nice way to refresh the surface is to take a small square of Scotch-Brite (the green scouring pad available at the grocery, drug, or hardware store), soften it up in water and soap, and run it gently around the ring.
 This will help refresh the metal and make the colors stand out again.
-Check out our youtube video here!

 Of course, you are always welcome to send in your ring for a fully refreshed surface!